Fakhruddin Ali Ahmed: Minister for Food and Agriculture

-Ahmed was appointed Minister for Food and Agriculture on 27 June 1970, serving in that office till 3 July 1974.
-He was re-elected from the Barpeta constituency in the general election of 1971, winning over 72% of the votes polled.
+Ahmed was appointed Minister for Food and Agriculture on 27 June 1970, serving in that office until 3 July 1974.
+He was re-elected from Barpeta in the general election of 1971, winning over 72% of the votes polled.
 In May 1971, he was also made the minister in charge of wakf under the Muslim Wakfs Act, 1954.
-In 1971 the Central Land Reforms Committee was constituted with Ahmed as its chairman with the aim of helping the state governments undertake comprehensive land reform.
+In 1971 the Central Land Reforms Committee was constituted, with Ahmed as its chairman, with the aim of helping the state governments undertake comprehensive land reform.
 The recommendations of the committee included fixing land ceilings at the level of the family, restrictively defining the family to include only a husband, wife and their minor children, and fixing ceilings between 10 and 18 acres of land for different types of land.
-Its recommendations paved the way for introduction of agricultural land ceilings in state legislations and the realization of 2.7 million hectares of excess land of which 53% was subsequently redistributed among people from the Scheduled Castes and Scheduled Tribes.
+Its recommendations paved the way for introduction of agricultural land ceilings in state legislations.
+2.7 million hectares of excess land holdings were discovered, of which 53% was subsequently redistributed among people from the Scheduled Castes and Scheduled Tribes.

-As minister, Ahmed supported the creation of food and fertilizer buffer stocks to meet shortfalls in production as also various crop research programmes and the increased availability of power to the agricultural sector.
-The nationalization of wholesale trade in wheat by the government of India was implemented under Ahmed in 1973.
-Although it was aimed at preventing market distortions and ensuring stability of prices, the policy proved disastrous, leading to lower procurements and the running down of buffer stocks forcing the import of over 60 lakh tonnes of grain at high prices.
-Consequently, the proposals to extend it to the trade in rice and for the wheat crop of April 1974 were abandoned.
+As minister, Ahmed supported the creation of food and fertilizer buffer stocks to meet shortfalls in production.
+The nationalization of the wholesale trade in wheat by the government of India was implemented under Ahmed in 1973.
+Although it was aimed at preventing market distortions and ensuring stability of prices, the policy proved disastrous, leading to lower procurements and the running down of buffer stocks, and eventually forcing the import of over 60 lakh tonnes of grain at high prices.
+Consequently, proposals to extend nationalization to the trade in rice and for the wheat crop of April 1974 were abandoned.